plforacle/heatwave-movie-stream-hol/create-bastion/create-bastion.md

     ![mysql shell install](./images/mysql-install-shell.png "mysql shell install ")

-## Task 4: Connect to database using MySQL Shell
+## Task 4: Connect to database using MySQL Shell and create the movies database

 1. Use the following command to connect to MySQL using the MySQL Shell client tool.
 Be sure to add the **HW-MovieHub** private IP address at the end of the command.
 Also enter the admin user and the db password created on Lab 1